-Overall, by mean of the isospectral twirling, we have shown how to build ensembles of unitary operators with large probability of non-local violations.
-Our finding are of course consistent with the theorems we proved, namely that in absence of non-stabilizer resources it is impossible to violate the CHSH inequality as well as the fact that resources must be {\it asymmetric} with respect to the qubits.
+Summarizing, by means of the isospectral twirling we have shown how to build ensembles of unitary operators with large probability of non-local violations.
+Our findings are of course consistent with the theorems we proved, namely that in absence of non-stabilizer resources it is impossible to violate the CHSH inequality as well as the fact that resources must be {\it asymmetric} with respect to the qubits.